 Table of contents

 You can either work for a studio that has a client base, or you can try doing something on your own.
-Here are some useful tips on how to become a successful freelance photographer.
+With a little research, you can find more useful tips on how to become a successful freelance photographer.
 As long as you have a passion for this domain, you’ll definitely succeed.

 When we talk about portrait vs landscape, we should consider the fact that we could refer to three different things:

-Portrait.
-The photographs that are tall and narrow, shot in a vertical position are portraits as orientation.
-You usually focus on a subject, no matter if it’s a person, a pet or an object.
+- Portrait orientation – The photographs that are tall and narrow, shot in a vertical position, are portraits as orientation.
+You usually focus on a subject, no matter if it’s a person, a pet, or an object.
 The attention is on the central element, while the background just completes the picture.
 You offer it a certain feeling and meaning that couldn’t be captured otherwise.

-Landscape.
-Wide, short, horizontally shot photos belong to the landscape category.
+- Landscape orientation – Wide, short, horizontal orientation when shooting landscape photography.
 They are about our surroundings with less to no focus on a certain object.
 If you want to show spaciousness, give people room to breathe in your snapshot, put things in context, and give them meaning, then this is definitely something you should try out.

 Just as you start your career you have to decide whether you are going to be a landscape photographer, a portrait photographer, product, macro photographer, etcetera.
 You can try to combine some of them, but as you advance in your career, you might find the need to choose a niche that you’re really good at.
 Let’s see about portrait vs landscape, with their perks and disadvantages.

-Portrait photography genre.
-Portrait photography has a model as a focal point.
+- Portrait photography genre – Portrait photography has a model as a focal point.
 The model is not at all times a person, it can also be a pet or even an object.
 The jobs you are more likely to have if you are interested in portrait photography are fashion photographer, wedding photographer, sports photographer, pet photographer, and so on.
-Commonly this type of image is shot and set vertically, so you can truly make the model stand out.
+Commonly this type of image is shot and set vertical orientation, so you can truly make the model stand out.